Bruce Power assists leaders of tomorrow with scholarship program

-If you are a post-secondary student in Bruce, Grey or Huron counties pursuing post-secondary education during the 2017/2018 academic year, we encourage you to apply to receive one of 100, $500 scholarships.
-The application for this scholarship will open May 23 and close June 21 at 11:59 p.m., with winners notified in July.
+If you are a post-secondary student in Bruce, Grey or Huron counties pursuing post-secondary education during the 2018/19 academic year, we encourage you to apply to receive one of 100, $500 scholarships.
+The application for this scholarship will open April 9 and close May 9 at 11:59 p.m., with winners notified the week of May 14.
 Only applications received through our online form will be accepted.
 Click here to access the application.

 Applicants must provide proof